Panattack/Sofari/Part 2 - REST API & JS/README.md

 # REST API & JS

 ## Description 📌
 In this part of the project we create a full stack web application.
-We exploit the frontend from the Exercise 5 from Part 1 and expand it with more pages.
+We exploit the frontend from the Task 5 from Part 1 and expand it with more pages.
 Also we introduce our server, which follows the principles of a REST API, written in Javascript.
 Now the users are able to select their favorite projects from each category as the application will store them in a real database using MongoDB, structured in NoSQL.

 ## Interact with Sofari 💻📱
 ### Execution Guide